open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

 # OS Cloud

-In this section we are going to build a "toy cloud" called `OS Cloud`.
+In this section, we are going to build a "toy cloud" called `OS Cloud`.
 Similar to a real cloud (like `aws`), `OS Cloud` will allow us to create and manage virtual machines, through an `http` API.

 ## Containers vs VMs